streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     tiered-storage-jcloud-2.5.1.nar
     ```

-    > **Note**
-    >
+    {% callout title="Note" type="note" %}
-    > * If you run Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
+        * If you run Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.

-    >
-    > * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.
+    * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.
+    {% /callout %}

 # Configuration